Tundra Space

 Needle-free connector with neutral fluid displacement and equipped with anti-reflux technology

-Placement of a needle-free connector with neutral fluid displacement and equipped with anti-reflux technology on a long peripheral venous catheter.
+Placement of a needle-free connector featuring neutral fluid displacement and anti-reflux technology onto a long PVC.

 DEVICE